 1 In the ninth year of his reign, in the tenth day of the tenth month, Nebuchadnezzar king of Babylon and all his army came against Jerusalem.
 They camped against it and built a siege wall all around it.
 2 So the city was besieged until the eleventh year of king Zedekiah.
 3 On the ninth day of the fourth month, the famine was severe in the city, so that there was no bread for the people of the land.

-4 Then a breach was made in the city, and all the men of war fled by night by the way of the gate between the two walls, which was by the king’s garden (now the Chaldeans were against the city around it); and the king went by the way of the Arabah.
-5 But the Chaldean army pursued the king, and overtook him in the plains of Jericho; and all his army was scattered from him.
-6 Then they captured the king, and carried him up to the king of Babylon to Riblah; and they passed judgment on him.
-7 They killed Zedekiah’s sons before his eyes, then put out Zedekiah’s eyes, bound him in fetters, and carried him to Babylon.
+4 Then a breach was made in the city, and all the men of war fled by night by the way of the gate between the two walls, which was by the king’s garden (now the Chaldeans were against the city around it).
+The king went by the way of the Arabah, 5 but the Chaldean army pursued the king and overtook him in the plains of Jericho.
+All his army was scattered from him.
+6 Then they captured the king and took him up to the king of Babylon to Riblah and they passed judgment on him.
+7 They killed Zedekiah’s sons before his eyes, then put out Zedekiah’s eyes, bound him in fetters, and took him to Babylon.

 The Temple Destroyed

-13 The Chaldeans broke up the pillars of bronze that were in the house of the Lord and the carts and the bronze reservoir which was called the Sea that were in the house of the Lord, and carried the bronze pieces to Babylon.
-14 They took away the pots, the shovels, the snuffers, the spoons, and all the vessels of bronze with which they ministered.
-15 The captain of the guard took away the fire pans, the basins, that which was of gold, in gold, and that which was of silver, in silver.
-16 The two pillars, the one Sea, and the carts, which Solomon had made for house of the Lord, the bronze of all these vessels was not weighed.
+13 The Chaldeans broke up the pillars of bronze that were in the house of the Lord and the carts and the bronze reservoir which was called the Sea that were in the house of the Lord, and took the bronze pieces to Babylon.
+14 They took the pots, the shovels, the snuffers, the spoons, and all the vessels of bronze with which they ministered.
+15 The captain of the guard took the fire pans, the basins, that which was of gold or silver.
+16 The two pillars, the one Sea, and the carts, which Solomon had made for house of the Lord, the bronze of all these vessels was beyond measure.
 17 The height of the one pillar was 27 feet, and a capital of bronze was on it.
-The height of the capital was four and half feet, with network and pomegranates on the capital around it, all of bronze; and the second pillar with its network was like these.
+The height of the capital was four and half feet, with network and pomegranates on the capital around it, all of bronze. and the second pillar with its network was like these.

-18 The captain of the guard took Seraiah the chief priest, Zephaniah the second priest, and the three keepers of the threshold; 19 and out of the city he took an officer who was set over the men of war; and five men of those who saw the king’s face, who were found in the city; and the scribe, the captain of the army, who mustered the people of the land; and 60 of the people of the land, who were found in the city.
+18 The captain of the guard took Seraiah the chief priest, Zephaniah the second priest, and the three keepers of the threshold.
+19 From the city he took an officer who was set over the men of war, and five men of those who saw the king’s face, who were found in the city, and the scribe, the captain of the army, who mustered the people of the land, and 60 of the people of the land, who were found in the city.
 20 Nebuzaradan the captain of the guard took them, and brought them to the king of Babylon to Riblah.
 21 The king of Babylon attacked them, and put them to death at Riblah in the land of Hamath.
-So Judah was carried away captive out of his land.
+So Judah was taken captive out of his land.